The heat equation#

 Given \(u_0\), we can solve for \(u^0, u^1, u^2\) and so on.

 We then in turn use the finite element method.
 This means that we have to turn the equation into its weak formulation.
-We multiply by the test-function of \(v\in \hat{V}\) and integrate second-order derivatives by parts. we now introduce the symbol \(u\) for \(u^{n+1}\) and we write the resulting weak formulation as
+We multiply by the test-function of \(v\in \hat{V}\) and integrate second-order derivatives by parts.
+We now introduce the symbol \(u\) for \(u^{n+1}\) and we write the resulting weak formulation as

 (22)#\[\begin{align} a(u,v)&=L_{n+1}(v), \end{align}\]